-When the signal's instantaneous amplitude exceeds the opening threshold, a gate is opened allowing the input signal to pass through.
-The time it takes for the gate to open fully can be set with the attack control.
+When the signal's instantaneous amplitude exceeds the opening threshold, the gate is opened.
+The time it takes until the gate is fully open can be set with the attack control.
 As soon as the signal's RMS power level drops below the closing threshold, the gate closes.
-Closing the gate takes a fixed time of 20 ms; the closed gate attenuates the signal by 60 dB.
+This takes a fixed time of 20 ms; closed gate attenuation is 60 dB.

 To cope with powerline hum as often present in signals from electric guitars, a notch filter can be activated by setting the mains frequency control to a non-zero value.
 The filter will prevent this frequency from contributing to the signal power measurement.
-While this by itself doesn't eliminate any hum in the signal, it allows the closing threshold to be lowered further without mains hum keeping the gate open unduly.
+This allows a low closing threshold setting without mains hum keeping the gate open unduly.
 The default mains setting is 50 Hz.

-This compressor has been designed and tuned primarily to create natural-sounding sustain for the electric guitar while staying true to the percussive nature of the instrument's tone.
-However, it appears to apply well to a variety of other sound sources, and with Compress2x2 a stereo version is available as well.
+This compressor has been designed primarily to create natural-sounding sustain for the electric guitar without sacrificing its brightly percussive character.
+However, it appears to apply well to a variety of other sound sources, and with CompressX2 a stereo version is available as well.

-The measure control selects different signal power measurement options. peak – instantaneous amplitude – measurement allows the unit to react very quickly, while rms – root mean square power – is of a gentler kind.
+The measure control select which indicator of loudness to base calculations on: peak – instantaneous amplitude – measurement allows the unit to react very quickly, while rms – root mean square power – is of a gentler kind.

 This stereo version of Compress applies uniform compression to both channels in proportion to their combined power.

-This emulation of the tone stack of a traditional Fender-design instrument amplifier has been devised and implemented by David T. Yeh[yeh06] (the hard part), with subsequent expansion to include more amplifier models by Tim Goetze (the easy part).
+This emulation of the tone stack of a traditional Fender-design instrument amplifier has been devised and implemented by David T. Yeh[yeh06], with subsequent expansion to include more models by Tim Goetze.

 Due to the nature of the original circuit, the bass, mid and treble controls are not operating independently as in a modern three-way equaliser.

-The "5F6-A LT" model is using the lattice filter implementation mentioned in the paper, operating on precomputed simulation data for 44.1 kHz.
+The "5F6-A LT" model is using the lattice filter implementation mentioned in [yeh06], operating on precomputed simulation data for 44.1 kHz.

-Tracing the stages of an idealised circuit, this plugin aims to recreate those features of traditional guitar amplification electronics that have proved musically useful, and to provide them with the most musical rather than the most authentic ranges of adjustment and character.
+Tracing the stages of a typical tube amplifier circuit, this plugin aims to recreate those features of traditional guitar amplification electronics that have proved musically useful, and to provide them with the most musical rather than the most authentic ranges of adjustment and character.
 CabinetIV provides matching recreations of loudspeaker cabinets.